pietrobernard/jetson-nano-stuff/README.md

 	..
 make -j1
 ```
 The build will take anything from 18 to 24 hours.
+After this is completed we can proceed to build the python modules.

+### 8) Dask